-The main thing a player does in Cell to Singularity is tap or click the screen to gain the main game’s currency called Entropy.
+The main thing a player does in CtS is tap or click the screen to gain the main game’s currency called Entropy.
 Now, Entropy is the natural tendency of all things in nature to degrade and it is what makes everything else possible.
 So, in its essence, this is a Clicker game, but a very informative one, for every step a player takes is followed up with appropriate scientific info.

 For instance, at the very start, you only have the Sun or the “Home Star” as it’s called, and you tap to gain Entropy so you can purchase evolution upgrades.
 The first thing you purchase is Planet Earth.
 Purchasing the Earth immediately opens up branching paths to research the Primordial Soup and the Moon, which the game says comes to be when a Mars-sized object hits the Earth.
 With every new evolution, you tap Entropy value increases.
 At the start, you only gain one per tap, but in later stages of the game, this increases to millions or more.